 - Use Realms and SES to load each resource module into its own compartment.
 Pure modules are much safer and can be loaded together in the root realm.

-- Use a package manifest similar to package.json to describe the relationships among packages in a declarative manner.
+- If necessary, use a package manifest similar to package.json to describe the relationships among modules (including the attenuating modules) in a declarative manner.